adie1717/capstoneproject-2022/README.md

 - Outputs label(s) for input data
   - p-values of top 3 correlated factors
   - Accuracy of nn model prediction of EV ownership
+- Due to COVID-19 creating large variance, we will not include 2020-2021 in our analysis

 ## Results
 <!-- This comment is hidden from public: Add wireframe example and any visualizations or bullet points for presentation -->